uwescience/query-workload-analysis/README.md

 CREATE TABLE distinctlogs AS SELECT min(id) id, query, bool_or(has_plan) AS has_plan FROM logs WHERE not error GROUP BY query;

-CREATE TABLE explained AS SELECT * FROM logs WHERE has_plan;
+CREATE VIEW explained AS SELECT * FROM logs WHERE has_plan;
 ```